RetroPie/RetroPie-Docs/docs/MAME.md

 ***

-There are a variety of MAME emulator versions available in RetroPie.
+There are a variety of arcade emulator versions available in RetroPie.
 There are significant differences in performance, compatibility, and configuration between them.
-If you're getting started with MAME or arcade emulation, start by reading [Managing Arcade ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Managing-ROMs).
+If you're getting started with arcade emulation, start by reading [Managing Arcade ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/Managing-ROMs).

 This page is a resource for additional details on RetroPie's MAME emulators including configuration paths, controls, and the ROM sets which each emulator requires.

+**MAME Terminology**
+* **ROM, ROM set, and romset** - MAME games are packaged as zip files, most of which a composed of more than one individual 'ROM' files.
+That is why some resources refer to an individual MAME game as a ROM (like people use to describe a zipped game cartridge ROM) while other resources refer to an individual MAME game as a ROM set or romset.
+* **Sample** - Some games require an additional zip file with recorded sounds or music in order for audio to work correctly.
+The path where these samples should be copied varies from emulator to emulator.
+* **CHD** - Some games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
+CHDs files should be copied to subfolders within the folder where the MAME ROM zips have been installed.

 [**All Arcade ROMS Compatibility List**](https://docs.google.com/spreadsheets/d/1antILt7D12EWOFzyJwTfB86NceghMJKXG7CdYumuHec/edit?usp=sharing) feel free to contribute to the list.